amchelle/amchelle.github.io/_posts/2023-01-23-sourdough-banana-bread.md

 Replace the eggs with an additional banana and exchange butter with coconut or olive oil.
 Remove the milk entirely or use a dairy-free replacement like soy, almond, or oat.
 Oat would be my first choice.
 You can also replace the milk with 30g extra sourdough discard.

-### How to make it fermented?

-Most of the time, I go from mixing to straight in the oven.
-However, we aren't getting the full benefits of fermentation this way.
-Instead, pop in the fridge for about 6-12 hours after mixing.
-Cover the loaf pan and batter with a plastic bag or shower cap.
-To be safe, you need to put it in the fridge instead of out on the counter because the batter has eggs and milk.

-With this method you can make the batter in the morning and then bake at night or mix at night and let sit in fridge overnight for a morning bake.
-If your loaf pan is Pyrex or something similar, let it warm to room temp before putting into oven so your container doesn't crack with the rapid temperature change.

 ### How to store?

 Keep bread in a sealed plastic bag at room temperature for a few days or refrigerate it for a week.